+Figure 6-88c LLPS Control field format

-The low latency power save (LLPS) Allow field shall be set to one if the HRCP PNC allows the HRCP DEVs to use power save mode after association is completed, otherwise it is set to zero.
+The LLPS Allow field shall be set to one if the HRCP PNC allows the HRCP DEVs to use power save mode after association is completed, otherwise it is set to zero.

 The LLPS Interval field indicates the value of ACK sending interval when the DEV is in HRCP Sleep mode.
 The field is defined in Table 6-17a.